Building a home gym is no easy feat.

 - The thinner a plate the better (you can put more on the bar!)

-- Buy round plates (flat surfaces can be dangerous and jump back at you when you lower them).
+- Buy round plates (flat surfaces can be dangerous and jump back at you when you drop them).

 - Handles and sloping edges make a plate easier to move.

-- Smell: Some cheap rubber plates can really smell.
+- Smell: Some cheap rubber plates can smell really bad.

 - Some people claim they have to get rid of them.
 They can be that bad!